Michael Sorensen, MD

 Michael Sorensen, MD is a Physiatrist at Northern Arizona Orthopaedics who is board-certified in Physical Medicine and Rehabilitation and is subspecialty board-certified in Pain Management.

 Dr. Sorensen has 30 years of clinical experience and has been a national instructor for the Spine Intervention Society since 2001.
 He provides the most current and evidence-based interventional spine care to his patients while being known for providing personalized and compassionate care.
 His practice includes non-surgical treatment and interventional procedures for back and neck pain, Herniated Disc, Sciatica, Radiculopathy (“pinched nerve”), Degenerative Disc Disease, Spinal Stenosis and other spine disorders or injuries.
 He also evaluates patients with shoulder pain and hip pain and those with numbness and/or tingling of the arms, hands, and legs.

-He is active in the medical community, holding professional memberships with the Spine Intervention Society, American Association of Neuromuscular & Electrodiagnostic Medicine, and the American Medical Association.
+Dr. Sorenson is active in the medical community, holding professional memberships with the Spine Intervention Society, American Association of Neuromuscular & Electrodiagnostic Medicine, and the American Medical Association.

 - American Board of Physical Medicine and Rehabilitation - Diplomate

 - American Medical Association, Member

 - American Association of Neuromuscular & Electrodiagnostic Medicine, Member

 - Spine Intervention Society: Cadaver Training Workshops - Instructor, 2001 – Present